 Yanze Li [CV]

 Before that, I worked as a Software Engineer in Coderrect Inc. where I was the main developer of an LLVM-based static analyzer for concurrent programs.
 My previous research focused on static analysis, especially detecting concurrency bugs.
-Check out our recently open-sourced race detection tool!

 I got my MS in Computer Science from Texas A&M University, advised by Jeff Huang.
 Before that, I got my B.Eng. from Department of Electrical Engineering, Huazhong University of Science and Technology.